Homegrown Talent Initiative Communities Visit the Innovation Center of St. Vrain Valley Schools

 The Homegrown Talent Initiative (HTI) is a state-wide project designed to dramatically improve access to pathways that lead to economic opportunity when students in Colorado leave high school – starting with rural communities.

 Each participating district is working to build a graduate profile and connect local partners from across their communities, including K-12 representatives (students, educators, leaders, parents), businesses and higher education institutions to support their efforts to transform their students’ educational experiences.
-As this work shifts you can learn more here.

 St. Vrain’s Innovation Center: Courageous Leadership and Smart Innovation Drives Results